jlcarr/LeetCode/README.md

 - **Memory**: 183.9 MB
 - **Solution**: Constructed the undirected graph, then performed DFS from the root, returning the sub-tree counts, and updating the solution array along the way.
 Careful of the undirected nature, and keep track of the parent, so as always search down in depth.

+### Problem 1535
+- **Name**: Find the Winner of an Array Game
+- **Runtime**: 537 ms
+- **Memory**: 30 MB
+- **Solution**: We don't actually need to do the list updating, since we know our winner can only be increasing and numbers moved to the end can only be less than it.
+Therefore we just run through the numbers with pointers looking for k consecutive victories and if we reach the end of the list we know we'll win all remaining ones.

 ### Problem 1539
 - **Name**: Kth Missing Positive Number
 - **Runtime**: 51 ms